Familiarize yourself with the elements of your roof and the language of roofing.

 and settle on your own set of specifications.

-Once you have a tight description of your specifications, call back the
+Once you have a tight description of your specifications, ask the contractors

-contractors that have already bid on your job and ask them to adjust their
+that have already bid on your job to adjust their bids accordingly; give

-bids accordingly, and give a copy of the specifications to any additional
+a copy of the specifications to any additional companies that you wish

-You probably don't have to be there to meet with estimators unless you
+You probably wont have to be present when estimators arrive, unless you

-need to point out water damage occurring inside your house.
-If you won't
+need to point out water damage inside your house.
+If you wont be there,

-Get more bids if the difference between the first two or three bids is
+Get additional bids if there are large differences between the first two

-Get more bids on jobs where labor, rather than materials, makes up a large
+Get more bids on jobs when labor, rather than materials, comprises a large

 portion of costs.
 Contractors pay roughly the same amount for materials,

-and in how much their workers can accomplish per hour.
+and how much their workers accomplish per hour.

-Get more bids if it's easy—for example, if you'll be home anyway or if
+Get more bids if its easyfor example, if youll be home anyway or can